kleenkanteen/about-me-in-5-minutes/README.md

 My keyboard:

 ![keyboard v3](https://user-images.githubusercontent.com/67878058/184403492-36d28064-54f2-4e7b-86cf-1393223dbe3b.jpg)

+As you can see with my unusual keyboard and layout, I can be a nonconformist at times.
+I think through about things and form my own opinions.
+And sometimes I may look odd.
+But I put my values and thinking over what others believe.

+To innovate, you have to think different.
+Thinking from different perspectives permeates my thinking style.

 My key layout, iterated and improved it around 15 times before settling on this one, I don't use QWERTY also, I switched right I got the keyboard July 2021.
 I use Colemak-DH as my fingers move about 50% of the distance due to the high frequency keys being on the home row.
 The distance calculations I read online of the full ergonomic analysis get pretty complex: